About the Museum

 ◆Address and route◆

-1minute on foot from the north gate of JR Tabata station
+2 minutes’walk from the north exit of JR Tabata station